Oil settles down despite promising mid-day rally

 But the dollar's movements were erratic over the course of the day, and expectations of lessening demand across the globe depressed the markets.

-Jobless claims in the U.S. are up, while factory activity is down, according to reports from the Labor Department and Philadelphia Federal Reserve Bank.
+Jobless claims in the U.S. are up, while factory activity is down, according to reports from the Labour Department and Philadelphia Federal Reserve Bank.

 Christina Lagarde, managing director of the International Monetary Fund, said investment and consumption were weak in many economies, including China, the world's second-biggest consumer.